Thurston's fragmentation and c-principles: Introduction

 Thurston in (\cite{thurston1974foliations}), however, found a remarkable {\it compactly supported} c-principle theorem without knowing the ``local statement".
-The main goal in this paper is to abstract his ideas to prove new variants of compactly supported c-principle theorems without knowing the local statement.
-To briefly explain his compactly supported c-principle theorem, let $\text{Fol}_c(M):=\overline{\BDiff_c(M)}$ be the realization of the semisimplicial set whose $k$-simplices are given by the set of codimension $n$ foliations on $\Delta^k\times M$ that are transverse to the fibers of the projection $\Delta^k\times M\to \Delta^k$ and the holonomies are compactly supported diffeomorphisms of the fiber $M$.
+The main goal of this paper is to abstract his ideas to prove new variants of compactly supported c-principle theorems without knowing the local statement.
+To briefly explain his compactly supported c-principle theorem, let $\text{Fol}_c(M):=\overline{\BDiff_c(M)}$\footnote{Historically as in \cite{thurston1974foliations}, for any topological group $G$, the space $\overline{\mathrm{B}G}$ is defined to be the homotopy fiber of the map $\mathrm{B}G^{\delta}\to \mathrm{B}G$ where $G^{\delta}$ is the group $G$ with discrete topology and the map induced by the identity homomorphism $G^{\delta}\to G$.} be the realization of the semisimplicial set whose $k$-simplices are given by the set of codimension $n$ foliations on $M^n \times \Delta^k$ that are transverse to the fibers of the projection $M \times \Delta^k\to \Delta^k$ and the foliations are horizontal outside of some compact set.